netdata/netdata/.travis/README.md

 - Build and install on CentOS 7
 (More to come)

+## Artifacts validation on bare OS, stable to current lifecycle checks
+This stage was added to guarantee netdata can be installed, updated, started and uninstalled on all supported operating systems without problems.
+We intentionally use clean OS images here, to make sure that dependency management works fine too This step runs only on pull requests and during nightly cron, to make sure integrity is guaranteed on our code at the critical path (during pull requests or nightly) and not mess with other workflows.

 ### Nightly operations: Stages that run daily under cronjob
 The nightly stages are related to the daily nightly activities, that produce our daily latest releases.
 We also maintain a couple of cronjobs that run during the night to provide us with deeper insights,